labgrid-project/labgrid/doc/configuration.rst

 power state without user interaction.

 .. note::
-  PDUDaemon processess commands in the background, so the actual state change may happen several seconds after calls to PDUDaemonDriver return.
+  PDUDaemon processes commands in the background, so the actual state change may happen several seconds after calls to PDUDaemonDriver return.

 Binds to: